 History of Mechanical Simulation

-Starting in the late 1960's, the University of Michigan Transportation Research Institute (UMTRI) was a pioneer in developing knowledge about vehicle dynamic behavior and modeling.
+Starting in the late 1960s, the University of Michigan Transportation Research Institute (UMTRI) was a pioneer in developing knowledge about vehicle dynamic behavior and modeling.
 Knowledge about vehicle dynamics came from experimental testing, development of math models and algorithms, and special laboratory tests and measurements to obtain the vehicle/tire properties needed to use the models.

 The modeling concepts and assumptions developed at UMTRI and elsewhere underlie the CarSim and TruckSim models.
 In addition to emphasizing the correctness of the physics and associated math, we apply the research results to include vehicle properties that are both significant and measurable.

 In the late 1980s, UMTRI scientist Dr. Michael Sayers developed the world's most advanced automated code generation capability for vehicles and other multibody systems.
 The code generator (originally called AutoSim) was used at UMTRI to create new vehicle models with unparalleled computational efficiency.